xaya/xaya_docs/interface.md

 game wants to update to; it can be omitted, in which case it is assumed to be the current tip of the blockchain.

-If the Xyon daemon knows both block hashes and there is a sequence of block attachments and detachments that bring `FROM-BLOCK` to `TO-BLOCK`, the RPC will immediately return success and trigger sending those updates in the background (through the same `game-block-attach` and `game-block-detach`
+If the Xaya daemon knows both block hashes and there is a sequence of block attachments and detachments that bring `FROM-BLOCK` to `TO-BLOCK`, the RPC will immediately return success and trigger sending those updates in the background (through the same `game-block-attach` and `game-block-detach`